Emotional intelligence – a must-have for financial services graduates

 Because of this, HSBC says emotional intelligence is a skill its graduate recruits must have.
 ‘A lot of our business is working with and leading people – if you're going to be successful with that you need emotional intelligence,’ said Gregg.

 The same applies to roles in insurance – from entry level up to management.
-Toby Wemyss, regional CEO for Central & Eastern Europe, Middle East & Africa at Willis International, said: ‘As a broker, emotional intelligence has an important part to play because if you sense that someone’s reacting positively to a certain theme you continue to go down that route.’
+Toby Wemyss, global head of business at Willis Towers Watson, said: ‘As a broker, emotional intelligence has an important part to play because if you sense that someone’s reacting positively to a certain theme you continue to go down that route.’

 Reflecting on his 14-year career with the global insurance broker, Toby added: ‘Now that I’m managing and looking after the people who work with me, being able to read people and understand how they’re reacting to situations is just as important as it was when I was a broker trying to complete a deal with an underwriter.’

 How can I prove to an employer that I have emotional intelligence?

 There’ll likely be questions on application forms and/or during interviews to help prospective finance employers gauge the level of your emotional intelligence.